spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/advanced-tutorials/tutorial-new-relic-monitoring.md

 ![New Relic - Step 2](https://spryker.s3.eu-central-1.amazonaws.com/docs/Tutorials/Advanced/Tutorial+New+Relic+Monitoring/newrelic-step2.png)

-Then, you'll be able to install the New Relic agent:
+Then, you can install the New Relic agent:

 ![New Relic - Step 3](https://spryker.s3.eu-central-1.amazonaws.com/docs/Tutorials/Advanced/Tutorial+New+Relic+Monitoring/newrelic-step3.png)